-3.5 CLOUD COMPUTING
+2.5 CLOUD COMPUTING

-Cloud computing is an emerging trend in the field of information technology, where computer-based services are delivered over the Internet or the cloud, and it is accessible to the user from anywhere using any device.
-The services comprise software, hardware (servers), databases, storage, etc. These resources are provided by companies called cloud service providers and usually charge on a pay per use basis, like the way we pay for electricity usage.
+Cloud computing is an emerging trend in the field of information technology, where computer-based services are delivered over the Internet or the cloud, for the case of their accessibility form any where using any smart device.
+The services comprise software, hardware (servers), databases, storage, etc. These resources are provided by companies called cloud service providers and usually charge on pay per use basis, like the way we pay for electricity usage.
 We already use cloud services while storing our pictures and files as backup on Internet, or host a website on the Internet.
 Through cloud computing, a user can run a bigger application or process a large amount of data without having the required storage or processing power on their personal computer as long as they are connected to the Internet.
 Besides other numerous features, cloud computing offers cost-effective, on-demand resources.
 A user can avail need-based resources from the cloud at a very reasonable cost.

-3.5.1 Cloud Services
+2.5.1 Cloud Services

 A better way to understand the cloud is to interpret everything as a service.
-A "service" corresponds to any facility provided by the cloud.
-There are three standard models to categorise different computing services delivered through cloud as shown in Figure 3.12.
+A service corresponds to any facility provided by the cloud.
+There are three standard models to categorise different computing services delivered through cloud as shown in Figure 2.12.
 These are Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).